Exploring the great outdoors

 Brixen can be reached easily and comfortably by train.
 The station is located just a few minutes’ walk from the old town.
 And if you have heavy luggage, you can simply hop on a bus from the station to the town and its surrounding villages.

-Südtirol Transfer will pick you up at a FlixBus bus stop and take you directly to your South Tyrolean holiday accommodation.
+Travellers can book the transfer from the train station, the bus stop or the airport to more than 9,000 accommodations in South Tyrol via the portal Südtirol Transfer online.
+Südtirol Transfer will pick you up and take you directly to your South Tyrolean holiday accommodation.
 At the end of your holiday the service will also take you back to the bus stop.

 Heading to Brixen by car